shubhamkumar1919/Exploratory_Data_Analysis_on_a_Sales_Dataset/README.md

-Name of the Project : Diwali Sales Analysis

-This project is based on Exploratory Data Analysis (EDA).
+Based on Exploratory Data Analysis (EDA).<br><br>

-Objectives of the project:

-⇾ To improve customer's experience by analyzing sales data.
-⇾ To increase revenue of the company.

-ℚ. What we have done in this project?

-⇾ Performed Data Cleaning, Data Manipulation, Data Visualization and Data Analysis.
+Key Competencies : Pandas, Matplotlib, and Seaborn library of Python, Data Cleaning, Data Visualization and Data Analysis<br><br>

-⇾ Performed Exploratory Data Analysis (EDA) using Pandas, Matplotlib and Seaborn libraries of Python.
+⇾ Conducted Exploratory Data Analysis (EDA) on the 'Diwali Sales' dataset using Python.<br><br>

-⇾ Improved customer's experience by identifying potential customers across different states, occupations, gender and age groups.
-⇾ Improved sales by identifying most selling product categories and products, which can help to plan inventory and hence meet the demands.
+⇾ Utilized Pandas for Data Cleaning, Data Preprocessing and Data Transformation and created Data Visualizations with Matplotlib and Seaborn to extract valuable insights and reveal patterns.<br><br>

+⇾ Demonstrated strong Data Analysis and Data Visualization skills for data-driven recommendations and decisionmaking.<br><br>